roadriverrail/nes_coding/README.md

 [mednafen](https://mednafen.github.io/releases/), which on Ubuntu systems can be installed with a simple `sudo apt-get install mednafen`.

+My latest example code will always live on the master branch.
+To see earlier demos/labs, please look at the labXX branches.
+Current ones include:

+Lab 1: Hello World!
+Lab 2: Drawing a background color

 To build and run:
 ```
 make